patrikpordi/patrikpordi.github.io/README.md

 ## Work Experience

 **Robotics & Drone Engineer** – **ARK Electronics**, USA (Jun 2024 – Present)
-- Delivered ROS2 tutorials on custom PX4 flight modes, presented at ROSCon.
+- Delivered ROS2 tutorials on custom PX4 flight modes, presented and held a workshop at ROSCon 2024 and 2025, respectively.
 - Developed GPS/IMU drivers, integrated PX4 on Jetson & Raspberry Pi, and secured PX4 logs with encryption.
 - Conducted flight tests, supported drone assembly/repair, and collaborated with interns.
 - Hands-on hardware experience, from soldering and board repair to integrating third-party components on our drones